 From then on, the story unfolds and the narrative element of the legacy box picks up speed.
 The basic idea is not new and corresponds to what you know from puzzle or escape games.
 The focus of the novelty from Argyx Games is clearly on discovering the famous red thread instead of being guided linearly through the chain of puzzles.
 And so it is - and this is exactly what proves to be particularly exciting - to bring order into chaos.
 A first letter nests players, brings them in line for the story.
 Another paper gives information about the order of the tasks.
 From then on, connoisseurs are in their element, beginners smoke their heads.

 Argyx Games deliberately dispenses with instructions, and the final Kickstarter will not be any different.
 You should have to make an effort, not only have fun with puzzles, but also with the basic exploration work, in short: play a detective.

-What you get in hand for this is a conglomerate of different materials: letters, photos, travel flyers, but also haptically appealing components, such as two “pendants” or the classic treasure hunt material, the ominous message in a bottle.
+What you get at hand is a conglomerate of different materials: letters, photos, travel flyers, but also haptically appealing components, such as two “tags” or the classic among treasure hunter materials, the ominous message in a bottle.
 Then the highlight: the Internet also plays a role.
-In the concept of Argyx Games, this is one of the components that draws players deeply into the action.
+In the Argyx Games concept, this is one of those components that draws players deeply into the action.
 This is not optional, but essential.
-Both an internet connection and an email address are required to play.
-It's worth it because it makes the research feel so “real”.
+Both an internet connection and an e-mail address are required to play.
+It's worth it because it makes the research feel so "real".